BAP Unión (1865): The campaign in the Peruvian civil war of 1865

 When the Union corvette arrived in England from France to enlist a crew, on 17 January 1865, its commander Grau was arrested at Plymouth, accused of having violated the principles of neutrality that the port imposed on all foreign warships.
 Federico Barreda's energetic protest before Count Russel managed to annul the arrest warrant against Grau, and the Union and its twin America were able to continue their trip to Peru.
 On 31 March, Miguel Grau, commander of the Union, was promoted to corvette captain.

 The Peruvian convoy had to overcome two strong storms in the Atlantic, which is why the ships called in Rio de Janeiro, from 6 to 26 May 1865.
 When the convoy managed to get ready to sail, it was again surprised at less than one hundred miles off the Brazilian coast by a furious gale that damaged the Union's trees, which re-entered the port of Rio de Janeiro towed by America.
 Given that the Union's reparations would take almost a couple of months, it was decided that America should continue alone.

 On 6 July, the Union anchored in Valparaíso and there its commander learned of the state of affairs in Peru.
 In Peru, the rebel army was under the command of the captain Lizardo Montero, Grau's childhood friend and with whom he had already participated as rebel sailors in the Peruvian Civil War of 1856–1858, which is why Grau decided to incorporate the Union to the rebel navy, which was made up of the Amazonas frigate, the Lerzundi transport, the Tumbes schooner and the América corvette.
 The government squad of President Juan Antonio Pezet had the frigate Apurímac, the Chalaco transport, the armored Loa and the Victoria monitor, these last two floating batteries in Callao, so it decided not to confront the rebel navy and remained anchored in Callao during the war.
 The most important part of the rebel navy was transporting the Rebel Army of the North from Huacho to Pisco, in September 1865, with the Union having to face Apurimac on the high seas.

 The campaign in the Spanish-South American war

 On 5 December 1865, the new Peruvian government headed by Colonel Mariano Ignacio Prado signed a treaty of alliance with Chile as a prevention of an imminent war with Spain.
-A Naval Division was formed under the orders of Captain Manuel Villar Olivera, made up of the frigates Amazonas and Apurímac and the corvettesUnión and América, which marched to Chile.
+A Naval Division was formed under the orders of Captain Manuel Villar Olivera, made up of the frigates Amazonas and Apurímac and the corvettes Unión and América, which marched to Chile.
 The objective was for the Peruvian squad to join the Chilean squad in southern Chile, to wait for the armor that Peru had bought in England and to initiate a campaign of repression against the Spanish squad in the Pacific.
 In this way, the corvette Unión began its stay in Chile under the command of the now frigate captain Miguel Grau.